Investigation of contributions of the $2_2^+$ resonance in $^6$He via analysis of $^6$He($p$, $p'$)

 with the reduced mass $\mu$ of the $^6$He--$p$ system and the eigen energy $\epsilon_{n}^I$ of $\Phi_{n}^I$.
 The relative wavefunction $\chi_{\gamma}$ between the c.m. of $^6$He and $p$ satisfies \begin{widetext}

-\end{widetext} The coupling potentials $U_{\gamma\gamma'}$ between the $\gamma$ and $\gamma'$ channels are calculated by using the folding model with the JLM interaction, in which a normalization factor $N_{w}$ for the imaginary part is introduced.
+\end{widetext} The coupling potentials $U_{\gamma\gamma'}$ between the $\gamma$ and $\gamma'$ channels are calculated by using the folding model with the JLM interaction, in which a normalization factor $N_{w}$ for the imaginary part is introduced by optimizing the experimental data.
 Details for the calculation of $U_{\gamma\gamma'}$ are shown in Ref.~\cite{Mat11,Mat19}.

 Solving Eq.~\eqref{CDCC-eq} under the appropriate boundary condition, we obtain a scattering $T$ matrix represented by $T'_{nIL}$.
 Here it should be noted that $T'_{nIL}$ is not the actual scattering $T$ matrix considered in the present work.
 In the KMT theory, the actual scattering $T$ matrix, $T_{nIL}$, is defined as